tonyskidmore/docker-swarm-monitoring/README.md

 #### TLDR

 The [Start-SwarmApps.ps1](https://github.com/tonyskidmore/docker-swarm-monitoring/blob/main/Start-SwarmApps.ps1) PowerShell script can be used interactively or ran from a PowerShell prompt on the Windows 10 host to drive all of the deployments.
 The script needs some refactoring but for now it has worked in testing.
 Further below are the more individual and generic steps that can be performed to deploy the application stacks.
 There are some tidbits amongst the more detailed steps along with some further descriptions.
+Be sure to review the `docker-compose-*.yml` files being deployed along with any associated product configuration files.

 If you wanted to just deploy everything in one go then you can execute the following: